gihan91/SwivelGroupProject/README.md

 + OS X v10.10 or later

 # Project Setup
 Configuring the Xcode project requires a few steps in Xcode to get up and running with iCloud capabilities.
-And also there are few configs files. if you are in develop mode you can choose develop config or you in release mode you can choose relese config file.
+And also there are few configs files. if you are in develop mode you can choose develop config or you in release mode you can choose release config file.

-1. Get a clone form master branch
+1. Get a clone from master branch

 2. Run pod install